Culler-Shalen seminorms of fillings of the Whitehead link exterior: The minimal total Culler-Shalen seminorm and p-reps

-Let $\rho\in \RV(\Wpq)\subset\RV(W)$ be a p-rep. We therefore can assume that $\rho(\mu_{0})$ is not parabolic, and that furthermore $\trace \rho(\mu_{1})=\pm 2$. \emph{For clarity of exposition, we will in the following restrict ourselves to the case $\trace \rho(\mu_{1})=+2$ --- the negative trace case proceeds completely analogously\footnote{The symbol ``$+$'' will be attached to related sets and expressions to indicate this choice of sign.}.}
+\emph{For clarity of exposition, we will in the following restrict ourselves to the case $\trace \rho(\mu_{1})=+2$, and we attach the symbol ``$+$'' to all related sets and expressions to indicate this choice of sign.
+The negative trace case proceeds completely analogously and will be omitted here.}

 As a consequence, $\rho$ can be conjugated into the form

 where $s\in \C^{\ast}$, $a\in \C$, subject to the condition (obtained from applying \eqref{eq:im-rho-diagonal} to the first group relation)

 Note that this implies $a\neq 0$ and $a\neq 2$ (otherwise $r_{1}^{+}=2s^{4}\neq 0$).